hyruuk/unf-montreal.ca/content/en/documentation/your_data/_index.md

 ---
-title: "Vos données"
+title: "Your data"
-linkTitle: "Vos données"
+linkTitle: "Your data"
 weight: 4
 description: >
- Récupération, pré-traitement et analyses de vos données
+ Recovery, pre-processing and analysis of your data
 type: "docs"
 ---